electricimp/Google-PubSub/GooglePubSubAPI.md

 ### iam()

-Returns an instance of the GooglePubSub.IAM class that can be used for execution of Identity and Access Management methods for topics.
+Returns an instance of the GooglePubSub.IAM class that can be used to execute Identity and Access Management methods for topics.

 ## GooglePubSub.Publisher